-I am interested in a broad range of topics in the History of Philosophy, especially Kant, the Early Modern Period, Female Philosophers and the concept of time.
+I am interested in a broad range of topics in the History of Philosophy, especially Kant, the Early Modern Period and principal questions about what philosophy is.
 I have written on Kant, Heidegger, Leibniz and Du Châtelet.

 Prior to this, I was for 2 years a postdoctoral researcher at Harvard University on a DFG research grant.
 My research project was concerned with the question of how the content of thought, related to the senses, and the form of thought, related to representation itself, became separated and how they relate to each other in the Early Modern Period leading up to Kant.
-To answer this question crucial to Rationalism and Kant, I focused on Descartes, Leibniz and Du Châtelet.
-One aim of my research is to re-write an important chapter of the History of Philosophy by acknowledging and investigating Du Châtelet's contribution to it.
+To answer this question crucial to Rationalism and Kant, I focused on Kant, Descartes, Leibniz and Du Châtelet.
+One aim of this undertaking was to re-write an important chapter of the Early Modern Period by acknowledging and investigating Du Châtelet's contribution to it.
+Following Harvard, I was a Research Fellow at the HU Berlin for 2 months as an extension of the project.

 I completed my PhD at Freiburg University with a summa cum laude.
 Prior to my DFG-Research Fellowship, I was a Fellow of the German Academic Scholarship Foundation, the FAZIT Foundation and the Kölner Gymnasial- und Stiftungsfonds.
 Prior to my Postdoctoral Fellowship at Harvard University I was a Visiting Fellow at Harvard and a Recognised Student at the University of Oxford.